Lulloooo/ValueAtRisk-estimation/VaR-mark.md

 Once estimated these parameters, it is fundamental to run some diagnostics test on them.
 Especially, the focus will be the Z’s.
-Mean, standard deviation, kurtosis and skewness should be computed in order to assess the model (note that a normality test is superflous since it is already known that data are not normal).
+Mean, standard deviation, kurtosis and skewness should be computed in order to assess the model (note that a normality test is superfluous since it is already known that data are not normal).

 ``` r
 mean(save_t$z) #should be 0
 ```

-    ## [1] -0.07198318
+    ## [1] -0.07173961

 ``` r
 sd(save_t$z) #should be 1
 ```

-    ## [1] 0.9986088
+    ## [1] 0.9983564

 ``` r
 skewness(save_t$z)
 ```

-    ## [1] -0.7613647
+    ## [1] -0.763409

 ``` r
 kurtosis(save_t$z)
 ```

-    ## [1] 2.642379
+    ## [1] 2.64646

-Both the mean and the standard deviation are really close to the desidered values (respectively 0 and 1).
+Both the mean and the standard deviation are really close to the desired values (respectively 0 and 1).
 Skewness should also have a value of 0.
 However, Zs’ skewness is not that far to 0 and is negative, pointing to a left-skewed distribution.
 Kurtosis, instead, should be equal to ~6.56.
-Instead, it is lower exhibiting thinner tails.
+Instead, since it is lower it exhibits thinner tails.
 Furthermore, it is fundamental to test for serial correlation and volatility clustering in the z’s (fitted epsilons in the distribution equation).
 Let’s display the charts:

 ![](VaR-mark_files/figure-gfm/Zdiagn2-1.png)<!-- -->![](VaR-mark_files/figure-gfm/Zdiagn2-2.png)<!-- -->

 Altogether, these plots suggest that there is neither autocorrelation nor volatility clustering.
-Especially, the ACF of the absolute values tells that the variance equation included in the GARCH model can explain all the volatility clustering of the data.
+Especially, the ACF of the absolute values tells that the variance equation included into the GARCH model can explain all the volatility clustering of the data.

 ### VaR and ES